 When someone asks for a new landing page, you should be pulling from a library, not building from scratch.

-Here is what this looks like in practice.
-You have a request for a new product landing page.
+Here’s how that plays out.
+You’ve got a request for a new product landing page.
 With proper architecture, your process should be: open Webflow, navigate to the component library, drag in a hero variant, a three-column feature section, a testimonial block, a pricing comparison, and a CTA footer.
 Swap the content.
 Adjust the imagery.
 Publish.

 Total time: 20 minutes.